What You Should Know When Preparing for IATF 16949® Certification

 Barriers To Becoming IATF® Certified

-- Not enough time, money and/or resources to support implementation and maintenance
+- Not enough resources allocated company-wide to support meeting all the requirements

 - Perform a gap analysis